daun/statamic-embed-fieldtype/README.md

 {{ /if }}
 ```

+### Unaugmented URL

 If you want to use the raw url without augmentation, you can access it via `embed:url`.

-To turn off augmentation completely, you can set the field config `augment_to_embed_data` to `false`.
-This will return the url as-is.
+To turn off
+augmentation completely, you can set the field config `augment_to_embed_data` to `false`.
+This will
+return the url as-is in all frontend contexts.

 ```diff
 fields: